Executive Coaching for CEO, Managers and Leaders

 Based on this conversation, a tailored coaching framework is defined, clarifying focus, format, and scope to ensure the process is relevant and effective from the start.

-Matthew Boyden, Trainer a Zapier
+Trainer at Zapier

-I had the privilege to receive several coaching sessions over a period of nearly one year.
-Maike designed a program consisting of individual coaching sessions, in which I worked on my leadership skills as a preparation for a newly position of increased responsibility as much internally (leading a global sales team) as externally (negotiation with global accounts).
+“I had the privilege to receive several coaching sessions over a period of nearly one year.
+Maike designed a program consisting of individual coaching sessions, in which I worked on my leadership skills as a preparation for a new position with increased responsibility, both internally (leading a global sales team) and externally (negotiating with global accounts).

-I highly recommend Maike, as her coaching is outstanding, effective and pragmatic.”
+I highly recommend Maike, as her coaching is outstanding, effective, and pragmatic.”

-Laurent, Burget – Global Key Account Manager at BASF
+Global Key Account Manager at BASF

-Anne Vial – Anne Vial Literary Scouting
+Anne Vial Literary Scouting

 Unlock Your True Potential